An Equal Opportunity University

 - Any animated gifs will be at a slow rate (1/2 sec. per change).

-The design team uses templates for consistency of pages.
+The design team uses responsive design templates for consistency of pages.

-- UK HealthCare uses CSS for styles.
+- UK HealthCare uses Cascading Style Sheets (CSS) for styles.
 No CSS document will contain the use of !important declarations, allowing for the proper use of user defined style sheets.

 - UK HealthCare uses graphics sparingly to strive for a less than 10 second download time.

 UK HealthCare has provided links and pointers to Internet sites maintained by third parties.
-Neither UK HealthCare, UK Albert B. Chandler Hospital, UKHC-ITS nor University of Kentucky operate or control in any respect any information, products or services on these third-party sites.
+Neither UK HealthCare, UK Albert B. Chandler Hospital, the Information Technology department (IT) nor University of Kentucky operate or control in any respect any information, products or services on these third-party sites.
 The materials in this site and the third-party sites are provided "as is" and without warranties of any kind either express or implied.
 To the fullest extent permissible pursuant to applicable law, UK HealthCare disclaims all warranties, express or implied, including, but not limited to, implied warranties of merchantability and fitness for a particular purpose.

 UK HealthCare does not warrant that the functions contained in the materials will be uninterrupted or error-free, that defects will be corrected, or that this site, including forums and blogs, or the server that makes it available, are free of viruses or other harmful components.
 UK HealthCare does not warrant or make any representations regarding the use or the results of the use of the materials in this site or in third-party sites in terms of their correctness, accuracy, timeliness, reliability or otherwise.